-Breast cancer survivor with single mastectomy and reconstruction issues
+Breast cancer survivor with double mastectomy and reconstruction issues

-After several months of lessons with Becca and working the practices on my own I have much more flexibility and mobility in my ribcage, upper torso, neck, shoulders and arms.
-My breathing and circulation has improved and the pain is reduced.
-I’ve cut way back on pain medication and activities like bending, lifting and driving are easier.
-My posture, mood and energy are better.”
+After six months of MAT lessons and doing the practices on my own, I have more flexibility and mobility in my ribcage, upper torso, neck, shoulders and arms.
+Breathing and circulation is improved, which helps pain and lymphedema.
+Pain and swelling is reduced.
+Activities – especially bending, lifting, and driving – are easier.”

 Sarah S. Chicago, IL